 A student graduates at any time of the year when they are notified by the University that they have completed the requirements of their programme to a satisfactory level and have paid all fees due.
 The degree diploma and other graduation documents are sent by postal mail.
 However, the University does hold regular convocation ceremonies at which graduates may opt to receive their degrees formally from the officers of the University wearing the traditional academic dress of cap and gown.
-Recent ceremonies have been held in Togo, Australia and the United Kingdom.
+Recent ceremonies have been held in Africa, Australia and the United Kingdom.

 Mode of assessment